 Ten probing questions to assess your brand’s performance:

-- What consumer benefit can you win with, which is ownable, unique, and motivating for consumers?
+- First, what consumer benefit can you win with, which is ownable, unique, and motivating for consumers?

-- What is your biggest gain versus prior periods?
+- Then, what is your biggest gain versus prior periods?
 What is your biggest gap?

 - What is your market share?
 Regionally?
 By channel?
 Where is your strength?
 Where is your gap?